More about: Versailles Day Trips from Paris

 Discover Versailles and its gardens with a specialised guide.
 You will be taken by private coach from Paris.

-With this guided tour of Versailles you will join the group from one of the three pick-up points that the bus has in the city of Paris and you will arrive directly at Versailles, where you can skip the queues at the Palace thanks to the tickets included in this option.
+With this excursion to Versailles from Paris you will join the group from one of the three pick-up points that the bus has in the city of Paris and you will arrive directly at Versailles, where you can skip the queues at the Palace thanks to the tickets included in this option.
 Once inside, you will be guided through the rooms by your guide, who will tell you the best-kept secrets and anecdotes about the Palace and its construction.

 You will also take a tour of its impressive gardens, fountains, statues, flowers, colours... a real marvel.